DiegoDelgadoD/DiegoDelgadoD.github.io/_portfolio/portfolio-1.md

 ---
-title: "Applied Statistics"
+title: "Applied Statistics: Machine Learning and Causal Inference"
-excerpt: "This course included some python code to learn some about Machine Learning methods and applications using real life and simulated data.
-This was an group project made in conjuction with Melani Geng, Rodrigo Sillupu and Gonzalo Quiroz."
+excerpt: "We replicated all the Python scripts from the Applied Statistics course in the Social Sciences Faculty of the PUCP."
 permalink: /portfolio/applied_statistics
 collection: portfolio
 url: ""